alphanome-ai/common-contributing-guide/README.md

 pre-commit install
 ```

-Once activated, pre-commit will run the code checks automatically with each commit.
-Any issues detected must be addressed before you can commit your changes.  some issues will be auto-fixed otherweise let you know if somthing is not right
+Once you turn on pre-commit, it will check your code automatically every time you try to make a commit.
+If it finds any problems, you'll need to fix them before you can go ahead and commit your changes.
+Some issues will be fixed for you, while for others, you'll get a warning to let you know something needs attention.

 ## Coding Standards